 In May of 2019, the Capacity Building Center for Courts, University of Kansas (KU), DCF, DCF grantees, OJA, and ACF staff met for two (2) days to identify projects targeted for both the Kansas Strong grant project (KU is the lead) and the court improvement strategic plan.
 As a result of the discussion about current practices, the team agreed efforts would focus on improving processes to achieve a faster rate of permanency through adoption for children in care who are legally free for adoption and worked to create the Adoption Tracking Tool (ATT).
 The ATT identifies key benchmarks and data elements of any case for which a child is legally free for adoption and is awaiting adoption.
 "Legally free" is defined as the parental rights have either been relinquished, accepted, and approved by the DCF Secretary or have been terminated by the court.
 The Office of Judicial Administration (OJA) created a workgroup consisting of judges, attorneys, DCF staff, OJA staff, and the SCTFPP.
 This workgroup created and refined the tool.
 The ATT was later vetted by the Kansas Strong Steering Committee and DCF's Prevention and Protection Services (PPS) administrative staff.
-The ATT was piloted in Shawnee, Franklin, Norton, Douglas, Reno and Allen counties from June 1, 2020 through December 31, 2020.
-Three additional sites, Lyon, Chase and Wyandotte counties, were added to the pilot beginning April 1, 2021 These three additional counties will use the tool through June 30, 2021.
+The ATT was piloted in six counties from June 1, 2020, through December 31, 2020.
+Three counties were added to the pilot beginning April 1, 2021, through June 30, 2021.
 University of Kansas staff obtained feedback from pilot participants in the original six counties via surveys and stakeholder focus groups.
 The feedback on use of the new Tool was primarily positive.
 CIP staff provided orientation and training related to the ATT to court and legal staff in the pilot counties.
-See Attachment 21 for details related to the feedback obtained from the surveys and focus groups.

-During the Spring of 2021, the final ATT was submitted, along with related policy and instructions, to the DCF Prevention & Protection Services division Policy Workgroup to approve inclusion of such Tool, policy and instructions for use in the DCF PPS Policy & Procedures Manual which will be posted on the DCF public website as of July 1, 2021.
-In June of 2021, CIP staff will provide orientation and training for court and legal staff in all counties which were not included in the pilot.
-As the result of joint work and collaboration between KU, OJA, DCF and DCF Grantees, there will be statewide implementation of the ATT on July 1, 2021.
-Two questions related to the ATT will be added for DCF Case Read/Review process to measure use and effectiveness of the Tool.
-See Attachment 21.1 Adoption Tracking Tool.
+During the Spring of 2021, the final ATT was submitted, along with related policy and instructions, to the DCF Prevention & Protection Services division Policy Workgroup and the Workgroup approved inclusion and posting of such Tool, policy and instructions in the DCF PPS Policy & Procedures Manual (PPM) on July 1, 2021.
+In June of 2021, CIP staff provided orientation and training for court and legal staff in all counties which were not included in the pilot.
+As the result of joint work and collaboration between KU, OJA, DCF and DCF Grantees, the ATT was implemented statewide on July 1, 2021.
+Two questions related to the ATT were added for DCF Case Read/Review process to measure use and effectiveness of the Tool.
+See Attachment 17 Adoption Tracking Tool.
+OJA, DCF, and KU staff will meet to discuss the necessary data points and scheduling of KU's court observation of the Tool.
+The court observations will be used to evaluate the Tool's usage and effectiveness.